-Submit your HuskyCard ID photo by August 1, 2019 through your MyMichiganTech portal and you can pick up your Tech ID on Saturday, August 24, 2019 at the IT Service Center in the Van Pelt and Opie Library (#17 on the campus map).
-You will also pick up your Tech ID at the same location after August 24th.
+Submit your HuskyCard ID photo by August 1, 2019 through your MyMichiganTech portal and you can pick up your Tech ID, in your Orientation packet, on Saturday, August 24, 2019 in the Van Pelt and Opie Library (#17 on the campus map).
+If you have not submitted a photo, IT will be available to take your photo and print your ID.
+You pick up your Tech ID at the same location after August 24.
 A valid government-issued photo ID is required, such as a driver's license, a state ID, or a passport.
-The HuskyCard is the official Michigan Tech ID card that is issued to all students, faculty, sand staff.
-Your HuskyCard gives you access to campus buildings.
+The HuskyCard is the official Michigan Tech ID card that is issued to all students, faculty, and staff.

 What is Reading as Inquiry?